Quick Links

 Timescale for parents to lodge their appeals:

-By 4.00pm on Wednesday 2nd April 2025 to guarantee that your appeal will be heard in the first tranche of appeals.
-Appeals lodged later may not be heard until the second tranche which could be in September 2025.
+For Secondary Transfer 2025, appeals lodged by 4.00pm on Thursday 2nd April 2026 guaranteed that the appeal was heard in the first tranche of appeals.
+Appeals lodged later than 2nd April 2026 may not be heard until the second tranche which will be in September 2026.
 You MUST state the reasons for your appeal and supply any documentary evidence at this stage.

 Appellants will be set a deadline to submit additional evidence and for the clerk to send papers to panel and parties.
 Decision letters will be sent out within five school days of the date of the last appeal to be heard.